keptn/keptn.github.io/content/docs/0.11.x/reference/bridge/oauth/index.md

 ---
-title: OpenID Authentication
+title: OAuth/OpenID Authentication
-description: Enable/Disable OpenID authentication and implementation details for the identity provider
+description: Enable/Disable OAuth authentication and implementation details for OAuth service
 weight: 20
-keywords: [0.11.x-bridge]
+keywords: [0.8.x-bridge]
-aliases:
-  - /docs/0.11.x/operate/user_management/openid_authentication/
 ---

 ## Enable/Disable Authentication

-The Keptn Bridge contains a switch to enable/disable OpenID Connect-based authentication.
+The Keptn Bridge contains a switch to enable/disable OAuth/OpenID Connect-based authentication.
 This switch also enables session cookies.

-You can enable/disable OpenID via the Helm Chart values when installing Keptn setting `enabled` to `true`:
+You can enable/disable OAuth via the Helm Chart values when installing Keptn:

 ```
 bridge: